Ken Judge

 Ken Judge (15 January 1958 – 15 January 2016) was an Australian rules footballer and coach.

 Playing career

+East Fremantle Football Club

+Judge played 120 games for East Fremantle in the Western Australian Football League and was an important member of Old Easts' team in the 1979 grand final win over archrival South Fremantle, one of the most famous grand finals in Western Australian footy folklore.

 Hawthorn Football Club

-Recruited from Western Australian Football League club East Fremantle, Judge played for Hawthorn Football Club from 1983 until 1986, and made an immediate impact playing in a premiership in his first season and winning the Hawks' Best First Year Player award.
+Recruited by Hawthorn, Judge played 72 games from 1983 until 1986, and made an immediate impact playing in a premiership in his first season and winning the Hawks' Best First Year Player award.
 Judge also played in the Grand Finals of 1984 and 1985 but struggled for selection in 1986.